 Although the town was very quiet during our visit, Saintes-Maries-de-la-Mer does get busy during their festive seasons.The annual pilgrimage and gathering of the gypsies or gitans takes place here on 24-25 May.
 The gypsies start arriving in Ste-Maries-de-la-Mer during the preceding week and during this time, marriage requests and baptisms take place.
 The saint’s day for Mary Jacobe is 25 May.
 This is also a time to venerate their patron saint, Sarah.

 The parish Church of Saintes-Maries-de-la-Mer is the central attraction of this village.
 Viewed from the outside, the church resembles a fortress due to the height and bulk of the building.
 Above the entrance door to the church is an original cross.
 This is the Cross of the Camargue, made up of three symbols:

 - At the top is a cross, which is a sign of lived FAITH.
 This is decorated in cowhands’ forks, which represent daily work.

 - The cross is rooted in the sailor’s anchor, representing a sign of HOPE amid the storms of life and the history of humanity.

 - The cross is surrounded by a heart, being an invitation to LOVE and to share with those who are near and those who are far away.

 Who are these Gypsies?

 So who are these gypsies and where do they come from?
 There appears to be no written record of when gypsies arrived at Saintes-Maries-de-la-Mer, but they are believed to have been here since time immemorial.
 It is reckoned that they migrated from the north-west of India around the year 900.
 Having got as far as Persia, they broke up into different branches, then spread out throughout Europe and beyond.
-In nearby Arles, they are recorded as having been there in 1438.Please share your thoughts on this by posting a comment below.
+In nearby Arles, they are recorded as having been there in 1438.Leave me a comment below to share your thoughts with me.